Analysis | The Trump administration says states have the testing capacity they need. Governors say they lack testing supplies.

 From ‘anybody’ can get tested to the states need to test: How Trump has shifted his rhetoric on coronavirus testing

 Among the testing supplies governors have said they are lacking are swabs and reagents.
 Some governors have called for the federal government to acquire and distribute testing supplies to the states amid a global shortage.
-On Sunday, President Trump said he was “preparing to use the Defense Production Act to increase swab production in one U.S. facility by over 20 million additional swabs per month,” and on Monday Trump tweeted that states were “playing a very dangerous political game” by suggesting there was a shortage of testing supplies.
+On Sunday, President Trump said he was “preparing to use the Defense Production Act to increase swab production in one U.S. facility by over 20 million additional swabs per month,” and on Monday Trump tweeted states were “playing a very dangerous political game” by suggesting there was a shortage of testing supplies.

 The United States has completed roughly 120,000 to 160,000 tests per day over the past two weeks, according to the COVID Tracking Project.
-Some experts have estimated that the United States needs to at least triple its daily completed tests before it can safely reopen.
+Some experts estimate the United States needs to at least triple its daily completed tests before it can safely reopen.
 For weeks, completed tests have lagged well behind reported testing availability, according to a Washington Post analysis.

 “There needs to be more testing infrastructure, more tests kits, more capacity to test,” Massachusetts Gov. Charlie Baker (R) said Friday.
 “And I don’t think you’re going to find a governor in the United States who feels differently about that.”